How our adoption process works.

-If are considering having a new dog please take your time to think about everything - this is a big decision and a big commitment for everyone in your household - please make sure it is what everyone really wants and will commit to.
+If you are considering adopting a new dog please take your time to think about everything as it is a big decision and a big commitment for everyone in your household.
+Please make sure it is what everyone really wants and will commit to.

-If you are thinking about adopting a rescue dog please read this first.
-A rescue dog will rarely settle in within a few hours/days of bringing it home, no dog will.
-Many of these dogs have been through a lot, they need time and patience to settle - if you cannot offer this then a rescue dog is not for you.
+Please be aware that a rescue dog will rarely settle in within a few hours/days of bringing it home, no dog will.
+Many of these dogs have been through a lot, they need time and patience to settle.
+If you cannot offer this then a rescue dog is not for you.

 All our dogs will have had at least their 1st vaccination (some will be fully vaccinated), they will be neutered where possible and will be microchipped.
-They also come with 4 weeks free insurance cover from Petplan.
-Have a look here for our terms of adoption.
+They also come with four weeks free insurance cover from Petplan.

 The final step is the completion of our adoption form which can be found here

-Our rehoming fee is usually £230 - £300 on average, although this does vary as we have let many older or infirm dogs go to homes for free and we help pay their vets bills for life.
+Our rehoming fee is usually £350 and upwards, although this does vary as we have let many older or infirm dogs go to homes for free and we help pay their vets bills for life.
 A fellow rescue group wrote the following which sums it up for all rescues

 Why not just place it in a good home?"